fluxsauce/imager/Dirty Little Word.md

 125 bpm

+* Arturia - Analog Lab - Mini V - Strings - Stringy
+* Native Instruments - Kontakt 5 - Kontakt Factory Library - Vintage - Mellotron - Mellotron Violins
+    * Audio Effects - Reverb - Hall - Large Stage
+* Native Instruments - Massive - Massive Factory - Classic Mono Lead - Classic 3VCO Saw Kit

+## Fade in

+* Stringy
+    * Use mod wheel

+`Am then hold during Rhodes intro`

 ## Intro

-***Analog Lab - Mini V - Strings - Stringy***

-*Fade in*

-`Am` hold during Rhodes intro

-## Vocals

-`4 x Am 10 beats Em6 8 beats`

-**Do you... know the sound that a soul can make?
-How
+Do you... know the sound that a soul can make?
+`Am 10 beats, Em6 8 beats`
-could you?
+How could you?
 Deaf to all but your dinner plate?
-I'm
+`Am 10 beats, Em6 8 beats`
-hiding... below with your Apparitions' sea... and I'm
+I'm hiding... below in your Apparitions' sea...
+`Am 10 beats, Em6 8 beats`
-watching... you prepare the baited hook for me...**
+And I'm watching... you prepare the baited hook for me...
+`Am 10 beats, Em6 8 beats`

 ## Verse

-`4 x Am 10 beats Em6 8 beats`

-**Have you... ever taken a risk so dear... that
+Have you... ever taken a risk so dear?
+`Am 10 beats, Em6 8 beats`
-rod you're casting... looks like a cheap souvenir...
+That rod your casting... looks like a cheap souvenir?
+`Am 10 beats, Em6 8 beats`
-well I'm frozen, contemplate the single bite of
+I'm frozen... contemplate a single bite of hell...
-hell.. and your
+`Am 10 beats, Em6 8 beats`
-fingers move so close with your hunger
+And your fingers... move so close with your hunger smell...
-smell...**
+`Am 10 beats, Em6 8 beats`

 ## Chorus

-***Kontakt Factory Library - Vintage - Mellotron - Mellotron Violins***
+* Mellotron Violins

-*Double-time - 12/8 - sextuplets*
+* Double-time - 12/8 - sextuplets

+Don't you try to
 `Am 3 beats CM 3 beats Bm 3 beats GM 3 beats`
+sling your little self on me
 `Am 3 beats CM 3 beats Bm 3 beats Bm6 3 beats`
+I slip past all of your
 `Am 3 beats CM 3 beats Bm 3 beats GM 3 beats`
+absurd dualities
 `Am 3 beats CM 3 beats Bm 3 beats Em 3 beats`

-**Don't you try to
-sling your little self on me
-I slip past all of your
-absurd dualities**

-Harmony:
+_(Vocal harmony)_

 ```
 with... one... sweet... hook